ragingpastry/piedpiper-picli/README.md

 ## Running the tests

-Currently we just have functional tests.
+Currently we just have functional tests and linting tests.
 These require an OpenFaaS installation.
 The test script can be found in tests/functional/run-tests.sh

-## Deployment

-Add additional notes about how to deploy this on a live system

-## Built With
+To run the lint tests use tox: `tox -e lint`

 ## Contributing